OpenSILEX/phis-docs-community/docs/experimental-organization.md

 ## Agronomical Objects

 ### Object types

-- plant organ
+Plant phenotyping experiments all revolve around one entity of interest : plants !
+Phis experiments are focused on a given type of elements : **agronomical objects**, which are no more than declinations of plants, at various scales :

-- plant
+- **plant organ** : part of a given plant
+- **plant** : single individual, displaying a single genotype, which is refered to as a **variety**
-- plot : link toward AGROVOC: smallest partial unit (one treatment maximum per plot)
+- **plot** : smallest spatial unit, a.k.a micro-plot (one treatment maximum can be applied on a plot)

-block: combination of plots
+- **block** : combination of plots, generally forming an environmentally homogeneous entity

-field : large spatial unit that includes plots and possibly blocks
+- **field** : large spatial unit that includes plots and potentially blocks

-plants are characterized by a unique variety
+These agronomical objects, forming the basic units of experimentations, are observed through time, and consequently constitute the origin of phenotypic data.
+A given agronomical object is required to be associated with one experiment, and one only.
+Phenotypic data created in an experiment, whether is it directly measured, calculated or estimated, is necessarily linked to agronomical objects.

+Every agronomical object is uniquely identified through a standardized URI.
+Metadata is associate to objects under the form of attributes : alias, experiment modality, etc.
+The data associated with these objects correspond with the values of phenotypic variables associated

+The complete list of agronomical objects is available in the `Agronomical Objects` menu, accessible from Phis top navigation bar.
+The agronomical objects list is preceded by a research bar enabling the user to filter projects by their URI, Alias, type, and the experience they are linked to.
-<span class="btn btn-primary">Download Search Result</span> button
+The list of objects associated with a search result, and their metadata, can be retrieved as a .csv file with the <span class="btn btn-primary">Download Search Result</span> button.

 ![objects-list](img/agronomical-objects_list.png)

+Agronomical objects information can also be accessed through the `Experiments` menu.
+After having selected an experiment, the agronomical objects linked to it can be displayed on a map.
+Moreover, selecting objects on such a map provides additional information on the attributes of these objects.
+See the [Map Visualization](../experimental-organization/#map-visualization) section for more information on that matter.

 ### Importing Objects
-Within the `Agronomical objects` menu, a Phis user can import new objects with the
+Within the `Agronomical objects` menu, Phis users can import new objects with the
 <span class="btn btn-success">Create</span> button.

 TODO